hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 ---
 layout: post
 title: The Best Sleeping Pads for 2016
-date: "2016-01-03 18:49:09 +0200"
+date: '2016-01-03 18:49:09 +0200'
 comments: true
 published: true
+description: >-
-description: Need a new Sleeping Pad?
+  Need a new Sleeping Pad?
 Here is our selection of the best sleeping pads on the market!
 category: reviews
-tags: [reviews, sleeping pads, best]
+tags:
+  - reviews
+  - sleeping pads
+  - best
 ---
 In this blog post you can find the best sleeping pads available in 2016.
 I have sorted the sleeping pads by their weight and not by performance and also indicated the R-value of each sleeping pads so you can choose the one which would be most suitable for your next outdoor adventure.
 From my selection of the best sleeping pads I have only tested the Therm-a-Rest NeoAir XTherm, the self-inflating Therm-a-Rest Evolite and the Exped SYNMAT UL 7 M (you can [see](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) the SYNMAT UL 7 M in action on our hiking and packrafting trip in the Swedish Mountains).